 It is a bold, large-flowered hoya.
 Several clones are available in commerce.
 It is native to Borneo.

 This type of hoya is native to the Philippines.
-The stems of this Hoya are trailing and the leaves are green, fleshy.
+The stems of Hoya mindorensis are trailing and the leaves are green, fleshy.

 The flowers are variable in color, usually waxy and fuzzy white with a red sharp central crown.
 The edges of the flowers exhibit tinges of yellow, so it resembles an embellished beehive.
 The flower is hairless but when the corolla turns under, it exposes stiff hairs.